happyhuman/examples/simple_mnist/code/README.md

 The python code in this directory trains a model using the MNIST dataset.
 There is also a Dockerfile to build a container for the code and run it as a docker container.

 #### Setup
 1. Download the training and test files from [here]([http://yann.lecun.com/exdb/mnist/).
-The test files are optional for training a model.

 2. Create and download a service account with at least the `Storage Object Admin` role.
+You can do it by visting the [GCP website](https://pantheon.corp.google.com).

 3. Set the following environment variables: